A Capacity-Based Rationale for Multi-Head Attention: Introduction

 \paragraph{Why this abstraction.} RGR isolates the key–query channel that determines \emph{where} attention goes, while preserving the permutation symmetries and parameter sharing of self-attention\footnote{We also describe below how positional embeddings can be incorporated into the model.}.
-It lets us dial graph complexity $(m,m')$ and the budget $D_K$ independently, enabling the information-theoretic bounds, constructive designs, and targeted experiments reported below.
-Exact mechanics (score computation, aggregation across heads, and omitted components such as softmax and values) are specified in Section~\ref{models}.
+It lets us dial graph complexity $(m,m')$ and the budget $D_K$ independently, enabling the results reported below.
+Also, given our focus on a rationale for multi-head attention, it allows us to perform analysis and experiments on permutation graphs, where parallel attention to multiple items is not helpful, removing that factor in the advantage of multiple heads.
+Exact mechanics (score computation and aggregation across heads) are specified in Sections~\ref{models} and~\ref{sec:softmax-sum}.